sensu/sensu-docs/content/sensu-go/6.0/reference/filters.md

 ### `sensu.FetchEvent`

-The `sensu.FetchEvent` function loads the Sensu event that corresponds to the specified entity and check names.
+The `sensu.FetchEvent` function loads the Sensu events that correspond to the specified entity and check names.

 The format is `sensu.FetchEvent(entity, check)`.
 For example: